 The RPC maintains a database of contacts which serves as the foundation for the mailing lists.
-Emails are generated using Constant Contact.
-Efforts will continue to build out and clean up current email lists to ensure adequate reach to as many people as possible, including underserved populations.
+Emails are generated using proprietary email marketing software.
+Efforts will continue to add to and edit current email lists to ensure adequate reach to as many people as possible, including underserved populations.
 Meeting sign-in sheets, phone call logs, and email correspondence will provide opportunities to expand email lists.
-In addition, for those seeking to be more involved in RPC planning efforts, they are able to add themselves using the Get Involved page on the website.
+In addition, for those seeking to be more involved in RPC planning efforts, they are able to register for information updates using the Get Involved page on the website.

 The e-mail lists are used to announce upcoming meetings, distribute public informational materials, provide information about the RPC's activities, and identify potential citizen advisory committee members.
-The lists may also be used for questionnaires/surveys and flyers.
+The lists may also be used for questionnaires/ surveys and flyers.
 Program leads and project managers will develop and maintain mailing lists tailored to specific outreach needs.